overtone/emacs-live/packs/live/clojure-pack/lib/nrepl/README.md

 ### Using the nrepl minor mode

 `nrepl.el` comes with a handy minor mode called `nrepl-interaction-mode` (complementing `clojure-mode`) that allows you to evaluate code in your Clojure source files and load it directly in the repl.
 A list of all available commands is available in the nREPL menu and in the following section of this manual.

+### Pretty printing in the REPL

+Make the REPL always pretty-print the results of your commands.
+Note that this will not work correctly with forms such as `(def a 1) (def b2)` and it expects `clojure.pprint` to have been required already (the default in more recent versions of Clojure):

+<kbd>M-x nrepl-toggle-pretty-printing</kbd>

 ## Keys